Healthy Eating Active Living

 Localworks received a grant from Kaiser Permanente to assess and implement walking, biking, and wheelchair use along 38th Avenue (west of Kipling St.).

 After School Sports

-Free after school sports programs at Kullerstrand and Stephens Elementary Schools
+Free after school sports programs at Kullerstrand and Stevens Elementary Schools

 Heart Healthy Week